Mechanisms of anomalous three-body loss in a population-imbalanced three-component Fermi gas: Results and Discussion

 \subsection{Monte Carlo modeling of atom loss and heating}

-Using initial spin densities that match those reported in Ref.~\cite{Schumacher2023}, and evolving them according to the phenomenological decay law presented in that work, atom loss driven by secondary collisions is simulated under experimentally relevant conditions.
+Using initial spin densities matching those reported in Ref.~\cite{Schumacher2023}, we simulate atom loss driven by secondary collisions under experimentally relevant conditions.
 The trap is modeled as a conical frustum, and recombination events are seeded uniformly within its volume.
-For each event, the momenta of the outgoing dimer and atom are sampled, setting their kinetic energies and emission directions.
-Two inelastic channels are included: $\ket{12}$--$\ket{3}$, in which a $(12)$ dimer and a spin-3 atom convert into a shallow $(23)$ dimer plus a spin-1 atom (adding kinetic energy without immediate loss), and $\ket{23}$--$\ket{1}$, which models recombination into deeply bound dimers and removes all collision partners.
-Since the inelastic cross section into deeply bound dimers has not been computed, it is approximated by the shallow-dimer value.
-As the fast products traverse the cloud, cold-atom velocities (Maxwell--Boltzmann or Fermi--Dirac at $T=100\,\mathrm{nK}$) are sampled, elastic and inelastic probabilities are evaluated, and any particle or dimer that escapes the trap or undergoes inelastic conversion is removed.
+For each event, the momenta of the outgoing dimer and atom are sampled, which determines their kinetic energies and emission directions.
+Two inelastic channels are included: (i) $\ket{12}$--$\ket{3}$, in which a $(12)$ dimer collides with a spin-3 atom and converts into a shallow $(23)$ dimer plus a spin-1 atom (adding kinetic energy to the system without immediate loss), and (ii) $\ket{23}$--$\ket{1}$, which represents recombination into deeply bound dimers and removes all collision partners from the trap.
+A reliable microscopic calculation of inelastic atom-dimer recombination into deep molecular states is not available within the present model.
+Therefore, we use the inelastic $\ket{12}$--$\ket{3}$ cross section as a conservative upper bound for this channel.
+This choice reflects the expectation that deep-dimer formation is significantly less probable than the shallow-dimer inelastic process, while still allowing for such events to occur in the cascade.

+As the energetic products traverse the cloud, cold-atom velocities (Maxwell--Boltzmann or Fermi--Dirac at $T=100$\,nK) are sampled, elastic and inelastic scattering probabilities are evaluated, and any particle or dimer that escapes the trap or undergoes inelastic conversion is removed.
 Averaging hundreds of cascades per density setting yields converged time traces of total and spin-resolved atom losses.
-The resulting loss curves are shown in \cref{fig:MC} together with the time-dependent densities $n_i(t)$.
-The evolution of deposited energy is also traced but is not plotted.
+The evolution of deposited energy is also recorded but is not shown.

-To explore spin imbalance, the experimental initial density triplet is permuted across the three spin labels to generate all imbalanced variants, and a balanced case ($n_1=n_2=n_3$) is also shown.
-Each panel of \cref{fig:MC} shows the total average loss per recombination event $N_{\mathrm{tot}}(t)$, the spin-resolved losses $N_i(t)$, and the corresponding densities $n_i(t)$.